-4.2.4 Development of Colac Otway Shire CERA
+4.3 Development of Colac Otway Shire CERA

-The CERA process comprises a five step framework which includes Risk Assessment and Risk Treatment and has replaced the CERM Plan.
+The CERA process comprises a five step framework which includes Risk Assessment and Risk Treatment and has replaced the Community Emergency Risk Management (CERM) process which was utilised by Council in iterations of the MEMP previous to version 2.4.
+CERA is consistent with AS/NZS ISO 3100:2018 Risk Management - Principles and Guidelines.